astraw/bui-backend/README.md

 The server provides an "escape hatch" to allow server-client communication outside of bui-backend.
-[The demo][bui-demo] includes a Rust web assembly (wasm) frontend using the yew framework, a Rust web assembly (wasm) frontend using stdweb, plain Javascript frontend and an Elm frontend.
+[The demo][bui-demo] includes a Rust web assembly (wasm) frontend using the yew framework, a Rust web assembly (wasm) frontend using stdweb, and a plain Javascript frontend.
 Together, this lets you ship an application written in Rust as a single file with a browser-based UI.

 The operating principle is that the server runs an HTTP server (based on